ethereum/portal-network-specs/portal-wire-protocol.md

 ### Protocl Specific Node State

-Sub protocols may defined additional node state information which should be tracked in the node state database.
+Sub protocols may define additional node state information which should be tracked in the node state database.
 This information will typically be transmitted in the `Ping.custom_data` and `Pong.custom_data` fields.

 ## Algorithms